New Insights into Time Series Analysis II -- No Correlated Observations: Introduction

 \section{Introduction}

-Statistical analysis is a vital concept in our lives because it is used to understand what's going on and thereby make a decision.
-They are also used to assess theoretical models by experiments that are limited by experimental factors, leading to uncertainty.
+Statistical analysis is a vital concept in our lives because it is used to understand what's going on and thereby enable us to make a decision.
+These kind of analyses are also used to assess theoretical models by experiments that are limited by experimental factors, leading to uncertainty.
 Measurements are usually performed many times to increase the confidence level.
 The results are summarized by statistical parameters in order to communicate the largest amount of information as simply as possible.
-Statisticians commonly describe the observations by averages (such as the arithmetic mean, median, mode, and interquartile mean), dispersion (e.g. standard deviation, variance, range, interquartile range, absolute deviation), shape of the distribution (such as a skewness and kurtosis), and a measure of statistical dependence (like Spearman's rank correlation coefficient).
+Statisticians commonly describe the observations by averages (e.g. arithmetic mean, median, mode, and interquartile mean), dispersion (e.g. standard deviation, variance, range, interquartile range, and absolute deviation), shape of the distribution (e.g. skewness and kurtosis), and a measure of statistical dependence (e.g. Spearman's rank correlation coefficient).
 These parameters are used in finance, weather, industry, experiments, science and in several other areas to characterize probability distributions.
-New insights on this topic should be valuable in many of the natural sciences, technology, economy, and quantitative social science research.
+New insights on this topic should be valuable in natural sciences, technology, economy, and quantitative social science research.

 Improvements on data analysis methods are mandatory to analyze the huge amount of data collected in recent years.
-Large volumes of data having potential scientific results are left unexplored or delayed due to current inventory tools that are unable to produce clear samples.
-In fact, we risk underusing a large part of these data despite efforts having been undertaken \citealt[e.g.][]{vonNeumann-1941,vonNeumann-1942,Welch-1993,Stetson-1996,Enoch-2003,Kim-2014,Sokolovsky-2017}.
-The current techniques of data processing can be improved considerably.
-For instance, the flux independent index, proposed by us in a previous paper, reduces the misselection of variable sources by about $250\%$ \citep[][]{FerreiraLopes-2016I}.
-A reliable selection on astronomical databases allows us put forward faster scientific results such as those enclosed in many current surveys \citep[e.g.][]{Kaiser-2002,Udalski-2003,Pollacco-2006, Baglin-2007,Hoffman-2009,Borucki-2010,Bailer-Jones-2013,Minniti-2010}.
-The reduction of misclassification at the selection step is crucial to follow up the development of the instruments themselves.
+Large volumes of data with potential scientific results are left unexplored or delayed owing to current inventory tools that are unable to produce clear samples.
+In fact, we risk wasting the potential of a large part of these data despite efforts that have been undertaken \citealt[e.g.][]{vonNeumann-1941,vonNeumann-1942,Welch-1993,Stetson-1996,Enoch-2003,Kim-2014,Sokolovsky-2017}.
+Current techniques of data processing can be improved considerably.
+For instance, the flux independent index that we proposed in a previous paper reduces the mis-selection of variable sources by about $250\%$ \citep[][]{FerreiraLopes-2016I}.
+A reliable selection of astronomical databases allows us put forward faster scientific results such as those enclosed in many current surveys \citep[e.g.][]{Kaiser-2002,Udalski-2003,Pollacco-2006, Baglin-2007,Hoffman-2009,Borucki-2010,Bailer-Jones-2013,Minniti-2010}.
+The reduction of misclassification at the selection step is crucial to follow up the development on the instruments themselves.